adamluzsi/testcase/README.md

 It allows you to do context preparation for each test in a way, that it will be safe for use with testing.T#Parallel.

+### Black-box testing

+I usually only test exported functions, so to me black-box testing worked out the best with specs.
+Trough this method, I tend to force myself to create subjects and constructors, that can be used as examples for the developers who are use my pkg.
+> to do black-box testing, just append _test to your current pkg name where you do the testing.

 ### Variables

-in your spec, you can use the `*testcase.V` object, for fetching values for your objects.
+in your spec, you can use the `testcase#V` object, for fetching values for your objects.
 Using them is gives you the ability to create value for them, only when you are in the right testing scope that responsible for providing an example for the expected value.

+To set values, you have to use the [testcase#Spec.Let](https://godoc.org/github.com/adamluzsi/testcase#Spec.Let).
+Let will allow you to set a variable to a given scope, and below.
+Calling Let in a sub scope will apply the new value for that value to that scope and below.

-In test case scopes you will receive a structure ptr called `*testcase.V` which will represent values that you configured for your test case with `Let`.
+In test case scopes (`Then`) you will receive a structure ptr called `testcase#V` which will represent values that you configured for your test case with `Let`.

-Values in `*testcase.V` are safe to use during T#Parallel.
+Values in `testcase#V` are safe to use during T#Parallel execution.

 ```go
 s := testcase.NewSpec(t)